-The two prizes above mentioned in Modern Languages and

-History shall be awarded on this basis:
+The two prizes above mentioned in Modern Languages and History shall be awarded on this basis:

-A creditable pass must have been received by the candidate in the subjects of English, Latin or Greek, French and German, and Mathematics, in the papers set for Grade XII by the Common Examining Board.
-In addition, candidates are tested on two special papers, one in French and one in German, by Dalhousie University, and rank will be determined by the candidates' standing in these two papers only.
+A creditable pass must have been received by the candidate in the subjects of English, Latin or Greek, French and Ger-man, and Mathematics, in the papers set for Grade XII by the Common Examining Board.
+In addition, candidates are tested on two special papers, one in French and one in German, by Dalhousie University, and rank will be deter-mined by the candidates' standing in these two papers only.

-Regional Scholarships. †-Three Scholarships of value \$200, \$150, and \$100, respectively, will be awarded annually to properly qualified students from each of the following regions:
+Regional Scholarships.-Three Scholarships of value \$200, \$150, and \$100, respectively, will be awarded annually to properly qualified students from each of the following regions:

 Prince Edward Island.
+(1)
-(2) and (3) Cape Breton Island.

-(4)Pictou, Antigonish, and Guysborough Counties.
+(2) and (3) Cape Breton Island, which counts as two regions.
+(4) Pictou, Antigonish, and Guysborough Counties.

-(5)Halifax County.
+Halifax County.
+(5)

 Hants, Queens, and Lunenburg Counties.
-(6)Shelburne, Yarmouth, and Digby Counties.
+Shelburne, Yarmouth, and Digby Counties.
 Annapolis and King's Counties.
-(8)
+Colchester and Cumberland Counties.
+(6)